-- Menu providing access to all settings of the device
+- 1 Menu providing access to all settings of the device.

+- 2 Target ID and color scale.

-- 2 Cursor indicating the ID of the detected target and its position on the ID scale.
-It also indicates the IDs masked by ID FILTER and NOTCH FILTER as well as the tone breakpoints.
+- 3 Cursor indicating the ID of the detected target and its position on the color scale.
+It is displayed by itself when the target signal is weak and in a black box when the signal is strong.

-- 3 Target ID scale

-- 4 Search mode indicator
+- Search mode indicator.

-- 5 Section which shows the TARGET ID during search, the ground balance value during ground balance adjustment and the estimated target depth during the pinpoint process.
+- 5 Section which shows the Target ID during search, the ground balance value during ground balance adjustment and the estimated target depth during the pinpoint process.
 Also, the numeric value of any setting selected from the menu is displayed in this field.

 - 6 Section which shows the fine tuning value during ground balance adjustment and current ground balance value during search.
-TRACKING on/off status is also shown in this section.

-- Magnetic mineralization indicator
+- 7 Magnetic mineralization indicator.

+- 8 Battery level indicator.

+- Tracking on / off status indicator.

-- 8 Section which shows the warning messages
+- Section which shows the warning messages.

-- 9 Battery level indicator